bl-sdk/bl-sdk.github.io/_oak_mods/TrueFastball.md

 - Fastball damage modification is gated to the actual Fastball projectile delivery.
 - Borderlands 3 Fastball projectile speed and trajectory are intentionally unchanged.
-- The damage behavior is general; the current throw-animation acceleration targets the tested **FL4K / Beastmaster** grenade animation assets.
 - Co-op support: **ClientSide**.

 ## Credits